axone-protocol/docs/docs/nft-tutorial/en.md

 But nothing proves you that we will get rid of that private key once we shared it to you, you must transfer it to a wallet you created yourself.

-This tutorial will help you find you're NFT and transfer it to your personal wallet.
+This tutorial will help you find your NFT and transfer it to your personal wallet.

 ## Get Keplr